dell/csm-docs/content/docs/concepts/replication/high-availability/powerstore-metro.md

 ----------------

 ## Workload Resiliency in Metro Configurations
-For PowerStore Metro with resiliency enabled, the workloads remain resilient against node failures, array failures, and complete site failures, provided that the preferred node has connectivity to the surviving array.
+For PowerStore Metro with csm-resiliency enabled, the workloads remain resilient against node failures, array failures, and complete site failures, provided that the preferred node has connectivity to the surviving array.
 This applies to both uniform and non-uniform host connectivity configurations except for complete site failures, where resiliency is supported only for uniform configurations.

 Refer to [powerstore-resiliency](../../../getting-started/installation/kubernetes/powerstore/csmoperator/csm-modules/resiliency.md) for installing the CSI PowerStore Driver with resiliency enabled.